 2) I saw another kiter at the famous Anse Source d'Argent on La Digue

 3) Kiting on Silhouette is possible though I hadn't cracked the technique of going out whilst the tide is emptying.
 The beach in front of the Hilton Labriz has potential and the lifeguards were helpful.

 It's an utterly idyllic place.
-Have fun! about 1 year ago
+Have fun! almost 2 years ago